Giftbit/giftbit-lambda-metricslib/README.md

 ### With cassava

 This example uses cassava and records a count of the number of items fetched.
+Metricslib is initialized automatically in the wrapped handler.

 ```typescript
 import * as cassava from "cassava";